 - 9. Blood or blood products.
 Refer to Blood, Blood Products and their Administration in Section 3. - 10.
 Drugs or dermatological preparations, ointments, lotions, and creams prescribed for cosmetic purposes, including but not limited to drugs used to slow or reverse the effects of skin aging or to treat nail fungus or hair loss. - 11.
-Medical foods.
-Refer to Medical Foods in Section 3. - 12.
 Drugs for the palliation and management of terminal illness if they are provided by a licensed hospice agency to a Member participating in our hospice care program.
-Refer to Hospice Care Services in Section 3. - 13.
-Replacement prescriptions as a result of damage, theft or loss. - 14.
-Prescribed drugs and accessories that are needed for Services that are excluded under the EOC. - 15.
-Special packaging (e.g., blister pack, unit dose, unit-of-use packaging) that is different than the Health Plan's standard packaging for prescription drugs. - 16.
-Alternative formulations or delivery methods that are (1) different than the Health Plan's standard formulation or delivery method for prescription drugs; and (2) deemed not Medically Necessary. - 17.
+Refer to Hospice Care Services in Section 3. - 12.
+Replacement prescriptions as a result of damage, theft or loss. - 13.
+Prescribed drugs and accessories that are needed for Services that are excluded under the EOC. - 14.
+Special packaging (e.g., blister pack, unit dose, unit-of-use packaging) that is different than the Health Plan's standard packaging for prescription drugs. - 15.
+Alternative formulations or delivery methods that are (1) different than the Health Plan's standard formulation or delivery method for prescription drugs; and (2) deemed not Medically Necessary. - 16.
 Durable medical equipment, Prosthetic or Orthotic Devices and their supplies, including: peak flow meters, nebulizers, and spacers; and ostomy and urological supplies.
-Refer to Durable Medical Equipment and Prosthetic and Orthotic Devices in Section 3. - 18.
+Refer to Durable Medical Equipment and Prosthetic and Orthotic Devices in Section 3. - 17.
 Drugs and devices provided during a covered stay in a hospital or Skilled Nursing Facility; or that require administration or observation by medical personnel and are provided to you in a medical office or during home visits.
 This includes equipment and supplies associated with the administration of a drug.
+Refer to Drugs, Supplies and Supplements and Home Health Care in Section 3. - Bandages or dressings.
 Refer to Drugs, Supplies and Supplements and Home Health Care in Section 3. - 19.
-Bandages or dressings.
-Refer to Drugs, Supplies and Supplements and Home Health Care in Section 3. - 20.
 Diabetic equipment and supplies.
-Refer to Diabetic Equipment, Supplies and Self-Management Training in Section 3. - 21.
-Growth hormone therapy (GHT) for treatment of adults age 18 or older. - 22.
+Refer to Diabetic Equipment, Supplies and Self-Management Training in Section 3. - 20.
+Growth hormone therapy (GHT) for treatment of adults age 18 or older. - 21.
 Immunizations and vaccinations solely for the purpose of travel.
-Refer to Outpatient Care in Section 3. - 23.
-Any prescription drug product that is therapeutically equal to an over-the-counter drug, upon a review and determination by the Pharmacy and Therapeutics Committee. - 24.
+Refer to Outpatient Care in Section 3. - 22.
+Any prescription drug product that is therapeutically equal to an over-the-counter drug, upon a review and determination by the Pharmacy and Therapeutics Committee. - 23.
 Drugs for the treatment of sexual dysfunction disorders, such as erectile dysfunction.